0hq/tinyvector/README.md

 ### Soon
 - __Powerful Queries__: Tinyvector is being upgraded with full SQL querying functionality, something missing from most other databases.
 - __Integrated Models__: Soon you won't have to bring your own vectors, just generate them on the server automaticaly.
 Will support SBert, Hugging Face models, OpenAI, Cohere, etc.
+- __Python/JS Client__: We'll add a comprehensive Python and Javascript package for easy integration with tinyvector in the next two weeks.

 ## We're better than ...